Steve-Fenton/millrace/docs/admin/index.md

 ## Customizing boards

-When you **Edit** a board you can customize columns, swimlanes, and board users.
+When you **Edit** a board you can customize columns, swimlanes, and **board access**.
 The **Git history** button in the editor shows commits for the board definition file.

 Each column has a **type** (Options, To do, In progress, Waiting, Done).
 Exactly one column must be type **Done**; this drives the Done column on the board and completion analytics.
 You can set an optional **WIP limit** per column.

-Board **users** (email and display name) power the owner filter and owner picker when creating or editing cards.
-Inactive users stay in the list but are hidden from pickers.
+**Board access** — tick [Millrace users](../users/index.md) to grant access to the board.
+Users with access power the owner filter and owner picker when creating or editing cards.
+Inactive Millrace users stay in the catalog but are hidden from pickers until you reactivate them on the Users page.

 ![Screenshot: Editing boards](../screenshots/demo-admin-edit-board-dialog.png)